-What about physical prototypes?
+What about Physical Prototypes?

 Performance is often cost-dependent.
 The best solutions are not always the cheapest.
 In manufacturing, a large part of the production costs is associated with the testing phase and building prototypes.

 Let’s take a simple case in which the prototype for a component can be made with a 3D printer.
-The costs for producing a single prototype can be of 2 000 – 3 000 € and may take several weeks, compared to a simulation session for testing and optimizing a virtual model, which costs around 100 € and only takes a few hours.
+The costs for producing a single prototype can be anywhere from €2,000 – 3,000 and it could take several weeks to complete.
+Compare that to a simulation session for testing and optimizing a virtual model, which costs around €100 and only takes a few hours to complete.

-Compared with traditional on-premise packages, the SimScale 3D simulation platform is recommended as one of the most powerful solutions based on a comprehensive set of simulation model analyses and cloud computing infrastructure.
+Compared with traditional on-premise packages, the SimScale 3D simulation platform is recommended as one of the most powerful solutions based on a comprehensive set of simulation model analyses and cloud-computing infrastructure.

 SimScale has created a completely new approach to how engineering simulation can be used by making it accessible, cost-efficient, and easy-to-learn and to use.
-Here are the most important differences between the SimScale web-based platform and traditional on-premise software:
+Here are the most important differences between the SimScale web-based platform and traditional on-premises software:

 Accessibility – any user has access to a powerful simulation solution running in a simple browser, without any supplementary hardware, software, or maintenance resources.

-“With SimScale, we have this unique situation that for the first time in the history of simulation software, the functionality itself, the people, the content and the know-how are all brought together in one place, on one platform which can ultimately help everybody to learn simulation faster and apply it more effectively,” said David Heiny, Managing Director and Co-Founder of SimScale in a recent interview for DEVELOP3D LIVE magazine.
+“With SimScale, we have this unique situation that for the first time in the history of simulation software, the functionality itself, the people, the content and the know-how are all brought together in one place, on one platform, which can ultimately help everybody to learn simulation faster and apply it more effectively,” said David Heiny, managing director and co-founder of SimScale in a recent interview for DEVELOP3D LIVE magazine.

-Discover all the simulation features provided by SimScale.
-Download the document below.
+To discover all the simulation features provided by SimScale, download the document below.